Traci7822/learn_auto_complete/content-samples.md

 Can you try fully exiting the IDE (`File > Exit` or `ctrl + q`)?
 Then click the `open` button to relaunch it.

+Great, I'll have a learn expert with you shortly

 How about a screen share to go over this?

 How about a screen share to help troubleshoot this?